gghg1989/pxdot/docs/extensions.md

 # Extensions

-Extensions are loaded on startup from `./PxDot/extensions/` based on the ordering of a `config.json` file in that directory.
+Extensions are loaded on startup from `./PxDot/extensions/` based on the ordering of a `config.js` file in that directory.
 Just create a folder there along with a package.json that points to your main file, and you're set.

 ## Example

 From your module, you can access other modules in the application.

-Behind the scenes PxDot is using SystemJS to dynamically load these modules.
+Behind the scenes PxDot is using SystemJS to dynamically load these modules, since it's a working implementation of the ECMAScript Modules and Loader Specification.

 ## Creating Views